emre-kacmaz/Detection-Weak-Users-DWU-via-powershell/README.md

 # Detection-Weak-Users-DWU-via-powershell
-This program is developed to detect weak active directory user's passwords.
+This script is developed to detect weak active directory user's passwords via powershell.